mootwise-matt/arx-lang/README.md

 # ARX
-A Tiny Pascal compiler with a virtual machine target to bootstrap systems.
+A Pascal inspired compiler modernised for the 21st Century with a virtual machine target to bootstrap systems.

 ## ⚠️ Important: Archive Folder
 The `archive/` folder contains the **OLD VERSION** of this project and is **FOR REFERENCE ONLY**.
 Do not use archive code for active development.